giovanni-lucarelli/mice-representation/README.md

 pip install -r requirements.txt
 ```

 ## Training and Testing

-We provide CLI scripts that load layered YAML configs and save each run into a timestamped checkpoint directory.
+Training and testing use **layered YAML configurations** for reproducibility and flexibility.
+Each run automatically creates a **timestamped checkpoint directory** containing logs, configs, and artifacts.

 ### Train

-Basic training run with an experiment YAML:
+Run a basic training experiment:

 ```bash
 python scripts/train.py \